nekromant/esp8266-frankenstein/README.md

 A very simple TCP test command.
 It will listen on a port and print out the line of text received. '\n' terminates connection.

-BUG: As of 0.9.2 SDK it's impossible to terminate a running TCP listener.
-Say thanks to espressif!
-May be 0.9.3 will fix it.

 ```
 frankenstein > listen 8080